-The Third Grade trip to Arches National Park near Moab, Utah comes up right after spring break, a great way to start off the spring season.
+The Third Grade trip to Arches National Park near Moab, Utah is a great way to start off the spring season.
 Students build upon their fall rock-climbing experience with some extensive practice bouldering on the red rock "outdoor gymnasium" of this famed national park.
 As always, our Outdoor Ed expedition fosters development of the school's five core values: character, respect, responsibility, community, and perseverance.
 Students deepen their understanding of these values on the two Outdoor Education trips they take each year throughout their journey at ACDS.

 The children will develop their "hard skills" in the outdoors -- camping, hiking, bouldering, desert ecology, geology and history of the area, climbing safety, and more.
 They also develop their "soft skills" in team-building and cooperation, bringing these important lessons back to the classroom after each trip.
 Each day is packed with adventures, and everyone tends to sleep soundly in our tents or, weather permitting, under the stars.
 Friday morning, we all help out to pack up our camp and head home, stopping for lunch along the way.
 With stops in Carbondale and Basalt, we are back on campus for the end of the school day.